-1 f.
-The estimated date on which it is projected that the nuclear unit 2 will no longer be included in I&M's electric utility plant in service 3 is October 31, 2034, for Unit 1 and December 31, 2037, for 4 Unit 2.
-5 g.
-The TLG Study was utilized in determining the amount of 6 decommissioning costs to be included in I&M's cost of service.
+- f.
+The estimated date on which it is projected that the nuclear unit will no longer be included in I&M's electric utility plant in service is October 31, 2034, for Unit 1 and December 31, 2037, for Unit 2. - g.
+The TLG Study was utilized in determining the amount of decommissioning costs to be included in I&M's cost of service. - Q41.
+Company witnesses Baker and Ferneau testify that to prepare for the Cook Units approaching the end of their current licenses in 2034 and 2037 respectively, the Company is planning to initiate in 2024 the process to evaluate, and potentially pursue, the Subsequent License Renewal (SLR) for both Cook units.
+Did you consider this initiative in developing your recommendation regarding the nuclear decommissioning funding?

+No. The purpose of nuclear decommissioning funding is to have sufficient assets available at the end of the plant's useful life to pay for the decommissioning expenses.
+Because a nuclear plant's useful life is governed by its license, the sufficiency of the trust fund assets should be assessed based on the current license life of the Cook Plant.

+We do not know now whether the SLR application will be made or approved.
+Company witness Ferneau testified that the SLR process is lengthy and approval is not expected for several years.
+Should the Cook plant license be renewed, then we will need to re-evaluate nuclear decommissioning cost estimates and the nuclear decommissioning trust funding based on the change in license life.

 VI.
-Spent Nuclear Fuel Trust 7 Q41.
+Spent Nuclear Fuel Trust

+Q42.
 What is the history of the funding for the disposal of spent nuclear fuel?

-8 The Nuclear Waste Policy Act of 1982, signed into law on January 7, 1983, 9 established that the Federal Government had responsibility to provide for the 10 permanent disposal of spent nuclear fuel and the costs of such disposal were 11 the responsibility of the generators and owners of the spent nuclear fuel.
-12 The DOE promulgated rules under this Act that relate, in part, to the disposal of 13 spent nuclear fuel from commercial nuclear reactors including Cook Plant.
-In 14 June 1983, I&M signed a contract with the DOE that provided, among other 15 things, for payment of fees to the U.S. Treasury for such disposal.
-16 The contract consisted of fees derived by two cost mechanisms.
-One 17 mechanism was a one-time fee for nuclear fuel spent to generate electricity at 18 civilian nuclear power reactors prior to April 7, 1983 (Pre-April 7, 1983).
-The 19 second mechanism was a fee per kilowatt-hour of generation for spent nuclear 20 fuel resulting from the generation and sale of electricity on or after April 7, 1983 21 (Post April 6, 1983).
-22 So, in addition to the liability for decommissioning the nuclear plant, I&M also 23 has an obligation to the DOE to pay for the disposal of spent nuclear fuel used prior to April 7, 1983.
+The Nuclear Waste Policy Act of 1982, signed into law on January 7, 1983, established that the Federal Government had responsibility to provide for the permanent disposal of spent nuclear fuel and the costs of such disposal were the responsibility of the generators and owners of the spent nuclear fuel.

+The DOE promulgated rules under this Act that relate, in part, to the disposal of spent nuclear fuel from commercial nuclear reactors including Cook Plant.
+In June 1983, I&M signed a contract with the DOE that provided, among other things, for payment of fees to the U.S. Treasury for such disposal.

+The contract consisted of fees derived by two cost mechanisms.
+One mechanism was a one-time fee for nuclear fuel spent to generate electricity at civilian nuclear power reactors prior to April 7, 1983 (Pre-April 7, 1983).
+The second mechanism was a fee per kilowatt-hour of generation for spent nuclear fuel resulting from the generation and sale of electricity on or after April 7, 1983 (Post April 6, 1983).

+So, in addition to the liability for decommissioning the nuclear plant, I&M also has an obligation to the DOE to pay for the disposal of spent nuclear fuel used prior to April 7, 1983.
 The obligation is a fixed amount that increases with interest accumulated each year.

-Amounts included in the fuel cost adjustment mechanism for the Post-April 6, 1983 spent nuclear fuel disposal costs are required to be deposited quarterly with the U.S. Treasury.
+Amounts included in the fuel cost adjustment mechanism for the post-April 6, 1983 spent nuclear fuel disposal costs are required to be deposited quarterly with the U.S. Treasury.
 Starting in June 2014, the DOE concluded that appropriate quarterly payment is zero until a viable spent fuel disposal program is progressing.
 These collections will continue at the present zero level unless the U.S. Government either funds and executes the current program or revises the statutes to start up an alternate, viable program.
 Those amounts do not directly affect decommissioning.

-Q42.
-How much is the liability for disposal of Pre-April 7, 1983 spent nuclear fuel?
+Q43.
+How much is the liability for disposal of pre-April 7, 1983 spent nuclear fuel?